Rajan-sust/Bangla-in-Latex-with-Overleaf/README.md

 	![Second Image](/images/second.png)

-### Download any Bengali Font
+### Download Any Bengali Font and Upload in Overleaf

 Download from [Free Bangla Fonts Download](https://www.omicronlab.com/bangla-fonts.html)
 </br>
 I'm using Kalpurush font.
 Without downloading you can take kalpurush.ttf file from this repository.
+Finally, you have to upload it in overleaf.

+### Upload Font in Overleaf

 ### Add the following code snippet